jsmolka/blog/content/posts/signs-of-life/index.md

 }
 ```

 The `binary` function also takes care of implicit type promotions.
 Inside the handler, we need to check which type the operands have and act accordingly.
-If the handler returns `false`, the operation doesn't support the operand types and the VM throws a type error.
+If the handler returns `false`, the operation doesn't support the operand types, and the VM throws a type error.

 ```
 Line 1 | "test" ** 2